- Full Name

 The Carolina Dog is not a good dog for apartment living for several reasons.
 It is still possible to make it work if the owner is dedicated to plenty of training and daily exercise, but it may be challenging.

 The Carolina Dog is a medium sized dog breed.
 They can range in size depending on genetics, and males are larger on average than females.

 How much does the Carolina Dog tolerate hot weather?
 When is it too hot for a Carolina Dog?

 The Carolina Dog can tolerate hot weather well.
 They still prefer having some variation and a cool space to sleep, but overall they can do well in warm climates.

 How much does the Carolina Dog tolerate cold weather?
 When is it too cold for a Carolina Dog?

 Is the Carolina Dog a healthy dog?
-The general health of a Carolina Dog should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Carolina Dog should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Carolina Dog drool?

 The Carolina Dog does not drool at all.